ts-task/task/README.md

 )
 ```

-which is not that bad.
-All that is required is that the functions passed pipe to have the following signature
+which is not that different.
+All that's required is that the functions passed pipe to have the signature
-`Task<T1, E1> => Task<T2, E2>`
+`Task<T1, E1> => Task<T2, E2>`.
+You can find a common operators in the [@ts-task/utils](https://github.com/ts-task/utils) library, but we encourage you to write your own.

 ### Specific semantics